timnarr/valley-vscode/README.md

 ![Valley syntax HTML](https://github.com/TimGr/valley-vscode/blob/master/screenshots/valley-vscode-syntax-html.png?raw=true)

 **To improve orientation, I have colored the surfaces according to their z-axis.
-The closer the surface is to the user, the brighter it is.**
+The closer a surface is to the user, the brighter it is.**

 ![Valley surfaces and command palette](https://github.com/TimGr/valley-vscode/blob/master/screenshots/valley-vscode-editor-surfaces-commands.png?raw=true)